Georgia State vs. Arkansas State NCAA Football Odds, Plays and Insights | November 20, 2021

 - In Arkansas State's 10 games this year, it has four wins against the spread.

-- Arkansas State is 2-1 against the spread and 1-3 overall when the team notches more than 30.2 points.
+- Arkansas State is 2-1 against the spread and 1-3 overall in games when it scores more than 30.2 points.

-- Arkansas State is 2-1 against the spread and 2-2 overall when the team piles up more than 425.5 yards.
+- In games that Arkansas State picks up over 425.5 yards, the team is 2-1 against the spread and 2-2 overall.

-- The Red Wolves have turned the ball over 20 times this season, seven more turnovers than the Panthers have forced (13).
+- This year the Red Wolves have turned the ball over 20 times, seven more than the Panthers' takeaways (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.